Arthur & Yu

 Arthur & Yu are an American indie folk band from Seattle, Washington, United States.
 Their sound has been compared to that of various 1960s bands, as well as an aesthetic appeal of John Lennon/Yoko Ono.
 The duo's title has its roots from childhood nicknames, 'Arthur' and 'Yu', for Olsen and Westcott, respectively.
 They have been touring across the U.S. in promotion of their debut, In Camera.
 They were also featured on Dntel's album, Dumb Luck.

 History

 Olsen stumbled upon Westcott, who had a stint as the bassist for Rogue Wave, through a Craigslist ad, and they were both intrigued at each other's influences.
 The two met up and began playing demos of each other's songs.
-The duo originally began playing music in with each other in one another's homes, moving up to local bar shows, without intent of being 'discovered' or signed to a record label.
+The duo originally began playing music with each other in one another's homes, moving up to local bar shows, without intent of being 'discovered' or signed to a record label.
 According to a Portland Mercury interview, Olsen explains that the songs were never meant to travel beyond the two, but Sub Pop founder Jonathan Poneman wished to release the songs on his new record label Hardly Art.